Your role in the scheme

 For employees with a child born from 1 July 2023, the block of at least 8 weeks must meet all of the following additional criteria:

 Your employee may decide to get their Parental Leave Pay in multiple blocks.
-If they meet all of these conditions we’ll only ask you to deliver their first block of payments.
-We’ll deliver any subsequent blocks of payment to them directly.
+We’ll only ask you to provide their first block of payments.
+We’ll provide any subsequent blocks of payment to them directly.

 If your employee doesn’t meet the above criteria, you don’t need to provide Parental Leave Pay.
-However, if you both agree, you can still provide it to an employee who’s eligible but doesn’t meet all of these criteria.
-Register through our Business Hub and choose to provide Parental Leave Pay.
-You must do this before your employee submits their claim.
+However, if you both agree, you can opt-in to provide it to them.

 If the block of Parental Leave Pay for your employee is in the past, we may pay them directly.